AndyWalker81/pands-project2021/README.md

             b = (b+1)
 ```

 Therefore, the setosaSepalLength() function creates three separate scatter plots, with the Sepal Length as the x-axis on each with and the other numeric variables as the y-axis on each.
+As the a variable was 0, the first column was not included in the data.
+This meant that Sepal Length was not plotted against Sepal Length.

 Following the setosaSepalLength() function completing, the code then runs a function for the next numeric variable (i.e. Sepal Width).
-This is similar to the setosaSepalLength() function except that the value for a = 1.
+This is similar to the setosaSepalLength() function except that the value for a increases by 1 (i.e. a now equals 1).
 This means that the second column is deleted from the data set arrays (i.e. Sepal Width).
 This is so the program does not create a scatter plot calculating the same variable against itself.
 In addition, the outputted .png files are saved as individual filenames, differing from the previous function.

 Following the completion of this function, two further functions are run with the value of a increasing by 1 each time and the .png files being given individual filenames.

 This approach is taken as it results in a program that can automatically generate the scatter plots without the variables being explicitly named.
 A previous iteration of the code took a different approach and the variables were manually inputted into the code.
 For example: